leon-luna-ray/exchequer/README.md

   ## Description
   ### 🚧 This project is being refactored
-  A progressive web app for tracking your budget while travelling and on the go.
+  An app for tracking your budget while travelling and on the go.
 This app allows the user to enter and track expenses both when the app is online or offline.
-The offline storage is done using a service worker file and manifest.
 The app will automatically update the app database as soon as the connection is restored.

   ## Table of Contents